hasan3e8/AlphaDAWG/README.md

         EMP_Transform_Curvelet(<number of samples>)

+For instance,

+        EMP_Transform_Curvelet(1998)

 This will make a matrix with \<number of samples\> number of rows in `./Data`.
+Don't forget to exit matlab with

+        exit

 Model Testing
 =============

-To run the madel, on a `python` environment, use the following command
+To run the model, on a `python` environment, use the following command

         python3 alpha_DAWG.py <wavelet level> <chromosome number>

+For example,

+        python3 alpha_DAWG.py 1 22

+This will estimate probabilties of sweep for both simulated data and empirical data.
 For wavelet level please use the wavelet level you have already used for wavelet transform.
 The resulting probabilities from the model will be stored in `Probabilities of samples in simulated data.csv` for simulated data and `Probabilities of samples in <chromosome>.csv` for emipirical data.